Higbee Beach Wildlife Management Area Restoration Project

 The Higbee Beach WMA Restoration Project will result in hundreds of acres of restored and enhanced wetland and upland maritime habitat.
 These acres fall within the known ranges of resident bird species and will be particularly important to annual spring/fall bird migrations as Cape May is an integral part of the Atlantic Flyway.
 The restored wetland project area will provide foraging and loafing habitat for raptors, such as osprey, peregrine falcons, merlins, kestrels, cooper hawks, and sharp shinned hawks during their migratory season as well as increased food, shelter, and general habitat for numerous species of fish, amphibians, reptiles, and mammals.

 Throughout the design process, the project team collaborated with various stakeholder agencies and organizations to develop a habitat restoration project that provides ample viewing opportunities to this globally renowned birding destination.
 Historic site manipulation cut off Pond Creek Marsh from tidal influence, resulting in degraded habitat dominated by non-native Phragmites australis (Phragmites).
-To restore full tidal inundation to a majority of the marsh, the design of the inlet was established through an iterative process of defining, modeling, and refining the inlet channel.
+To restore full tidal inundation to a majority of the marsh, the design of the inlet was established through an iterative process of defining, modeling, and refining the inlet channel resulting in a widened and deepened main channel.
 Branching off of the main channel, interior 1st, 2nd, and 3rd order channels were designed to convey full tidal inundation and drainage of the marsh within a daily tide cycle.
 Additionally, the design aims to enhance habitat diversity through the incorporation of high marsh islands, habitat clusters, mud flats, open water features, and sand-shell islands throughout the Pond Creek marsh.

 For managing flood risk from periodic storm surge events and future sea level rise, the project includes a 6,861-foot earthen berm system fitted with water control structures designed to control tidal inundation of eastern portions of the Higbee WMA along an alignment within the marsh that balances stakeholder objectives for restoring as much salt marsh as possible, while protecting freshwater habitat and groundwater resources.
 The top of the eastern berm elevation was set to 7.5 feet which was deemed appropriate given the design goal of providing a reasonable level of tidal inundation protection to the upper watershed, considering the landscape context and regional flooding pathways.